 Companies can onboard a number of users to the Buyer Centre.
 Company representatives who are Admin Users can edit Buyer Profile Types as well as spending limits for all users onboarded on behalf of a company.
 Users can view a dashboard of and can download locally purchase history of their own transactions conducted via Two.
 Admin Users can view all the company’s transactions conducted via Two.
-This will include information about which Supplier sold the goods or services, which user made the purchase, order data, order amount, which products or services were purchased, order delivery (yes/no) and payment status (paid/to be paid/in arrears).
+This will include information about which Customer sold the goods or services, which user made the purchase, order data, order amount, which products or services were purchased, order delivery (yes/no) and payment status (paid/to be paid/in arrears).

 Using the Buyer Centre is voluntary.
 The legal basis for the processing is our legitimate interests in facilitating the delivery of Two to the buyer company and allowing the company to manage their purchases (UK GDPR Article 6 (1)(f)).

-Two also provides the opportunity for prospective Supplier representatives, where applicable, to onboard themselves (as an individual) and their company via Two’s Merchant Centre.
+Two also provides the opportunity for prospective Customer representatives, where applicable, to onboard themselves (as an individual) and their company via Two’s Merchant Centre.
 For this purpose, we will process information about the company name, company organisation number, registered company address, annual B2B sales, annual turnover, tax residency, countries of operation, bank account number, selection of product and service types it wants to offer and the website URL.
 For the representative, we will also process personal data about your name, work email address, individual authentication (Yapily and Sift as described in section 1.2 above), your relationship to the company, mobile phone number, date of birth, and answers to a series of ‘KYC Questions’.

-Merchant Centre users can view a dashboard and can download locally, sales history of the Supplier’s transactions conducted via Two.
+Merchant Centre users can view a dashboard and can download locally, sales history of the Customer’s transactions conducted via Two.
 This includes information about the buyer company’s name (who bought goods/ services), the name of the buyer’s representative who completed the transaction, the transaction date, transaction items sold, order amount, order delivery (Yes/ No) and payment status (paid/to be paid).

-Two also builds statistical models based on registered credit events to identify patterns and predict future credit risky behaviour for both existing and new Suppliers, buyer companies, and individuals representing or claiming to represent prospective buyers or buyer companies.
+Two also builds statistical models based on registered credit events to identify patterns and predict future credit risky behaviour for both existing and new Customers, buyer companies, and individuals representing or claiming to represent Customers or buyer companies.
 For this purpose, we process information about credit events, type of credit events, date of credit events, company name, company organisation number, name of involved individuals, transacting order, order value at risk, products and number of items per product in transaction, recovery of order value after event and number of days until recovery.

 We therefore sometimes make ‘automated’ decisions when we approve or decline a company’s application to use a credit service, on the basis of fraud or poor credit indicators.
 This includes some limited personal data.
 If your company is not approved under the processes described above, you can contact us and we will determine whether the procedure was performed appropriately.